Whats in this section?

 Residential care homes put on a variety of activities often centred around the things their residents enjoy.

 Many homes now offer facilities like hairdressers, coffee shops and even cinemas!
-Routines and mealtimes tend to be flexible and activities to engage and stimulate residents are provided.
+Routines and mealtimes tend to be flexible, with provision for activities to engage and stimulate residents.

 Care home activities include things like: